Nutrition psychology: Fad diets

 Nutrition psychology has many applications not only related to how and what people eat on a day-to-day basis, but also the ways in which and why they diet and exercise.
 Fad diets are popular in today's society and they usually play heavily on potential customers' ideals about what they should weigh or look like.
 These diets usually include an extreme condition or restriction on a person's particular food intake that supposedly will result in weight loss.
 People become attracted to these weight loss claims because of the potential ease with which the weight loss can happen.
 However, these claims are not always founded in scientific research.

+Nutritional psychiatry

 Depression

 Depression is a mood disorder that negatively impact peoples' thoughts, feelings, and behaviors.
 According to the American Psychiatric Association "1 in 6 people will be diagnosed with depression in their lifetime".
 Considering its negative consequences and prevalence interventions to manage this condition are important.
 Recent research has demonstrated that dietary interventions can be used as part of treatment plan for depression.
 Engaging in healthful dietary behaviors such as adhering to dietary recommendations, consuming an anti-inflammatory diet, eating fish, avoiding processed food, and obtaining adequate vitamins and minerals were associated with a reduced risk of depression.
 In another study, researchers found that diets high in fruits, vegetables, whole grains, fish, olive oil, low fat dairy products, and antioxidants were also associated with a reduced risk of depression.